Oxford, Worcester and Wolverhampton Railway: Resignation of Brunel

 The methods of Parson and Peto clashed with Brunel's principles as an engineer, and he resigned as engineer of the OW&WR on 17 March 1852.
+He was succeeded as engineer by John Fowler.

-Opening of part of the line
+Initial opening

 The Evesham to Stourbridge section of line was practically ready in March 1852 and a date of 1 May 1852 had been fixed for the opening of that part of the line.
-The financial resources of the Company had long been exhausted and the acquisition of the necessary rolling stock was beyond it.
-A contractor, C C Williams, was engaged to work the line and he appointed a young locomotive engineer, David Joy to be his superintendent.
+The financial resources of the company had long been exhausted and the acquisition of the necessary rolling stock was beyond it.
+A contractor, C. C. Williams, was engaged to work the line and he appointed a young locomotive engineer, David Joy to be his superintendent.
 Joy took the post on 19 April and now scrambled to get hold of locomotives.
 He found four, one six-coupled long-boiler engine in good condition, and three small contractors' engines.
 A special service duly opened on 1 May and a full public service on 3 May 1852.
 There were four services between Stourbridge and Evesham, taking a little over two hours; in addition there were two short workings between Stourbridge and Kidderminster, and two Sunday services.
 All this was done with six second hand locomotives.

 At first only a single line was available, but by July a double line was opened between Norton Junction and Evesham.
 Joy had no proper workshop facilities and had to use a local blacksmith for repairs to the engines at first; in fact he did some of the specialist metalwork jobs himself.
 A proper workshop was finally available to him by March 1855.

 The Stourbridge to Dudley section was opened to goods traffic on 16 November 1852, and passenger traffic followed on 20 December 1852; at first this was single line north of Brettell Lane.

-By now the Company was able to order locomotives to its own specification, and by the end of 1852 eleven out of an order of twenty engines had arrived from R and W Hawthorn.
+By now the company was able to order locomotives to its own specification, and by the end of 1852 eleven out of an order of twenty engines had arrived from R and W Hawthorn.
 The passenger engines were of the 2-4-0 type and the goods engines were 0-6-0.
 All the OW&WR rolling stock was narrow (standard) gauge.